 Dissipation is generally defined as the utilization of marital funds by one spouse for their own benefit, for a purpose unrelated to the marriage.
 Dissipation of marital assets can only be committed during the time period where the marriage is undergoing (or has undergone) an irretrievable breakdown.

-To discuss your case with our team, please call us at (312) 487-2795.
+Discuss your case with our team!
+Call us at (312) 487-2795.
 We are eager to assist you anywhere in Chicagoland.

 The Consequences of Martial Asset Dissipation